Want to learn how to do yoga at home but not sure where to start?

 If you’re new to yoga, you might not be ready or interested in yoga teacher training.
 However, a one-week yoga retreat could be exactly what your mind, body, and soul need to jump-start your at-home yoga practice.

 Blue Osa hosts a variety of group retreats throughout the year, each led by experienced teachers worldwide.
-From surf + yoga retreats to chakra exploration, there’s a yoga retreat for every interest and level.
+From surf and yoga retreats to chakra exploration, there’s a yoga retreat for every interest and level.

 Soak in the sounds of nature from our expansive ocean view yoga platform.
 Immerse yourself in the fresh jungle air while spotting monkeys and macaws.
 Tune out distractions so you can discover what you really want – and leave with the tools you need to maintain a life-changing at-home yoga practice.